389ds/389ds.github.io/docs/389ds/FAQ/faq.md

 Since the break up of iPlanet, the products have followed different development paths.
 However, much of the behavior and configuration are still the same: the configuration backend, schema, monitoring, management tools, etc. There are a couple of significant differences which you need to be aware of.
 Sun DS 5.2 changed the replication protocol, so you cannot do Sun DS 5.2 style replication with 389.
 However, Sun DS 5.2 has a legacy replication mode with which they are able to replicate to their 5.1 and 5.0 servers.
 This replication mode works with 389.
 You can use Sun DS 5.2 as a replication hub - it can replicate with newer versions of Sun/Oracle DS on one side, and replicate with RHDS on the other side.
 Also, Sun DS 5.2 has a different database format, so database files cannot be shared between the two servers.
 You must export your data to LDIF then import into 389.
 There are several other differences but they mostly don't affect interoperability.
 Please refer to the Sun DS documentation for more information.

-### How does the 389 multi-master replication work?
+### How does the 389 multi-supplier replication work?

 389 replication uses a push model.
 A replication supplier is a server that pushes updates to other servers.
-A master is a supplier that can receive update requests from clients.
-A hub is a supplier that receives update requests from other replication suppliers and pushes updates to other replicas.
+A supplier is an LDAP server that can receive update requests from clients.
+A hub is an LDAP server that receives update requests from other replication suppliers and pushes updates to other replicas.

-With multi-master replication, a master is both a replication supplier and a replication consumer.
-Each master can be updated at the same time and send its changes to the other masters and replicas.
+With multi-supplier replication, a supplier is both a replication supplier and a replication consumer.
+Each supplier can be updated at the same time and send its changes to the other suppliers and replicas.
 If conflicts occur, the conflict resolution algorithm will resolve them, and if that is not possible, the conflicts are flagged for viewing by the administrator.

 Each modification is assigned a Change State Number (CSN) which uniquely identifies the modification.
-Part of the CSN is a timestamp, and part is the identifier of the master on which the change originated.
-The conflict resolution algorithm usually processes the changes such that the "last one wins" based on the timestamp, but there are many corner cases which require special handling (for example, if an entry is removed from one master and at the same time a child entry is added to that entry on another master).
+Part of the CSN is a timestamp, and part is the identifier of the supplier on which the change originated.
+The conflict resolution algorithm usually processes the changes such that the "last one wins" based on the timestamp, but there are many corner cases which require special handling (for example, if an entry is removed from one supplier and at the same time a child entry is added to that entry on another supplier).
 Deleted entries are converted to tombstones and are kept around in case some of their state information is needed for conflict resolution.
 Deleted values are kept around for similar reasons.
 These tombstone values are reaped at configurable intervals and can be kept around for as long or as short a period of time as needed.

 Each entry is assigned a globally unique identifier which stays with the entry throughout its lifetime.
 This identifier is more reliable for uniquely identifying the entry than the Distinguished Name (DN) which may change via modrdn operations.
 Thus each entry can be uniquely identified throughout the entire replication topology.

 Each supplier must also be configured with a changelog.
-This is a special database that "buffers" incoming updates and is used to send those updates to the consumers (which may be other masters).
+This is a special database that "buffers" incoming updates and is used to send those updates to the consumers (which may be other suppliers).
 The old entries in the changelog are reaped at configurable intervals as is the old state information it is associated with, as specified above.

 ### Does replication inter-operate with Netscape/iPlanet/Sun Directory Server?